 (MGN 371(M+F) Offshore Renewable Energy Installations (OREIs) - Guidance on UK Navigational Practice, Safety and Emergency Response Issues, MGN 372(M+F) Offshore Renewable Energy Installations (OREIs): Guidance to Mariners Operating in the Vicinity of UK OREIs.
+This is currently being updated.

-- Underwater allision with sub-surface structures, inter-array and export cable protection and rock armour and scour protection.
+- Collision with rotating rotor blades. - Underwater allision with sub-surface structures, inter-array and export cable protection and rock armour and scour protection.
 It is important that where cables cannot be buried, the most appropriate type of cable protection is used taking into account the water depth and mariners using the area.
 The risk of underwater allision can also be increased where cables cross other cables and water depths are significantly reduced. - Unpredictable wind turbine layouts, such as edge-weighted boundaries and curved rows, prevent surface craft from steering a consistent track over the ground, particularly in poor visibility.
 These irregular layouts are confusing at surface level and affect situational awareness.
 Standard layouts such as grids in straight rows and columns in accordance with known and agreed formats avoid these problems.

-The RYA believes that the collision risk posed by wind farms and associated infrastructure to recreational craft can be minimised by specifying:
+The RYA believes that the collision risk posed by wind farms and associated infrastructure to recreational craft can be minimised by maintaining:

-- a minimum rotor tip air draft of 22 metres above Mean High Water Springs - a minimum safe water clearance over submerged structures and associated infrastructure determined in accordance with the DFT/MCA Under Keel Clearance policy paper giving guidance to developers in assessing minimum water depth over tidal devices - UK wide standardisation of wind farm layouts in rows and columns which are uniform and predictable.
+- a minimum rotor tip air draft of 22 metres above Mean High Water Springs4 - a minimum safe water clearance over submerged structures and associated infrastructure determined in accordance with the MCA Under Keel Clearance policy paper giving guidance to developers in assessing minimum water depth over tidal devices - UK wide standardisation of wind farm layouts in rows and columns which are uniform and predictable and that give at least one line of orientation.